All Episodes

 That's how important you voting now is if you haven't voted yet in the great state of Georgia.

-Anyway, we invite back to the program Craig Koscheshian with us, Matt Towery and Robert Cahaley.
+Anyway, we invite back to the program Craig Kashetian with us, Matt Towery and Robert Cahaley.

 And what are you hearing?

-You your model, according to what you had told me earlier today, you need you're looking at anywhere between 850,000 to a million fifty votes needed for at least Kelly Leffler to win and then Purdue to win.
+Your model, according to what you had told me earlier today, you're looking at anywhere between 850,000 to 1,050 votes needed for at least Kelly Loeffler to win and then Purdue to win.

-Well our um our numbers show us that uh Purdue starts having a better chance of winning when it goes above a million.
+Yes, our numbers show us that Purdue starts having a better chance of winning when it goes above a million.

-So literally, as you said, uh the turnout, uh a hundred thousand people across the whole state's not that many.
+So literally, as you said, the turnout, 100,000 people across the whole state's not that many.

-So the difference uh in this election could very well be made in the next few hours.
+So the difference in this election could very well be made in the next few hours.

 And people just hearing this and going out and making sure you vote and calling your friends and making sure they vote.